Deep-Saha1925/INSTANT-GITHUB-PUSH/README.md

 - 🔄 **Persistent Auth**: Your GitHub authentication persists across VS Code sessions
 - 🌳 **Main Branch**: Repositories are created with `main` as the default branch
 - 📝 **Initial Commit**: First commit message is "Initial commit via GITEasy"
+- ⚡ **Quick Updates**: Use "Push Changes" for fast commits without leaving VS Code
+- 🎯 **Choose the Right Command**: Use "Create and Push" for new projects, "Push Changes" for existing ones

 ---